 Back in 2002, Oracle announced 9.2 Early Adopters' Edition for Mac OS 10.2.
 It was theoretically for OSX Server rather than the desktops and laptops we all wanted it for, you had to jump through a few hoops to get it working, it had no internal JVM, it didn't do Native Compilation, and SQL*Plus took up to ten seconds to connect.
 However, I had Oracle on my G3 iMac and that was pretty cool.

 A couple of years later, out came 10g for Mac OS 10.3.
 This was a simpler install, everything worked, and we seemed to be getting somewhere.
 Unfortunately, there progress stopped.
-When Mac OS 10.4 came out, you could just about install 10g if you jumped through some more hoops - but soon there was a new range of Macs that ran on something called an "Intel chip", and Oracle sure as hell did not run on that.
+When Mac OS 10.4 came out, you could just about install 10g if you jumped through some more hoops - but soon there was a new range of Macs that ran on something called an "Intel chip", and Oracle did not run on that.
 So from 2006 with the whole Apple range now running on Intel, there is no Oracle product for either the OS version or the hardware platform.

 However, Parallels Desktop For Mac has been getting some great write-ups, as it makes use of the Mac's shiny new Intel chip to run software compiled for Intel with almost native efficiency.
 A virtual database server even has some advantages, since you'll get a client-server setup that's similar to many commercial Oracle installations.
 It'll also be easy to experiment with configurations, and you can make a backup by simply copying the Parallels .hdd file.
-Read Howard Rogers' article Building Virtual Machines for more background on the subject.

 What we're going to do is: